emilyantosch/shc_pr3_vl/databases/slides_10/main.typ

 #slide[
   - Last time, we looked at the basics of subqueries and views
   - Today, we'll be discussing
-    - how we can expand our knowledge of views,
+    - what solutions there are for calling SQL from code,
-    - how we can use transactions to increase the safety of our data manipulation statements
+    - how we can integrate our database with Java and
-    - how transactions are executed.
+    - in what way databases can be used in applications.
 ]

 #slide[